 It’s simple math: if you’re doing all the talking with your ex, then you’re not doing as much talking with people who are not your ex.
 And those other people are the people who you still have an intact relationship with…unlike a certain someone.
 Instead of opening yourself up to new people or exploring existing friendships, you’re sinking yourself further into a relationship that already burnt to the ground.
 The emotional investment you continue to pour into an ex could be poured into other people who would gladly return the love.
 Don’t shut yourself off from opportunities by burying yourself in an old relationship and open yourself up to new possibilities.
 Distraction can be a sweet treat after time spent processing, so allow yourself that break.

 Going through a breakup?

-Then it’s time to download our free ebook!
+Then it might be time to work with a personal life coach.
 We take you step by step through getting over your ex, processing the relationship, and feeling like yourself again.
-And it’s free!
-Grab it today so you can start feeling better tomorrow.
+Get started today!